Knowledge Hub

 for Growth

-Transferring personal data out of the UK: the IDTA and UK addendum explained
+Transferring personal data out of the UK to the EU: the IDTA and UK addendum explained

 If your business transfers personal data out of the UK, you must ensure that your transfers comply with UK international data transfer laws.

-Here, we discuss the UK’s International Data Transfer Agreement (IDTA) and UK addendum and how these documents can serve as appropriate safeguards for international data transfers.
+This article explains the UK’s International Data Transfer Agreement (IDTA) and UK International Data Transfer Addendum (UK Addendum) for the EU Commission Standard Contractual Clauses (EU SCCs) and how these documents can serve as appropriate safeguards for international data transfers.

-Our expert data protection solicitors can provide advice tailored to your situation to ensure you comply with the IDTA.
+Our expert data protection solicitors can provide advice tailored to your situation to ensure you comply with the UK’s international data transfer requirements.

 What is a restricted transfer?

 Chapter V of the UK GDPR covers this transfer.
-The UK GDPR restricts transfers of personal data outside the UK unless a provision permits the restricted transfer that complies with the UK GDPR.
+The UK GDPR restricts transfers of personal data outside the UK unless a legally valid mechanism permits the restricted transfer that complies with the UK GDPR.

-Businesses that export from the UK can use the IDTA or the EU SCCs with the UK Addendum as a transfer mechanism when making a restricted transfer.
+Businesses that export personal data from the UK can use the IDTA or the EU SCCs with the UK Addendum as a transfer mechanism when making a restricted transfer - as we cover further below.

-A restricted transfer may occur if the data importer is in a third country covered by the UK adequacy regulations or adequate safeguards, such as the UK SCCs.
+A restricted transfer may occur if the data importer is in a third country covered by the UK adequacy regulations or adequate safeguards, such as the UK IDTA.

 The Information Commissioner’s Office (ICO) provides a checklist to assess restricted transfers.